 fingerprints and DNA taken, the personality profiles completed, the oaths of secrecy signed, employees were enslaved to the

 tenth floor.
 Forever.
 Such job security appealed to the geek natures of most who worked with Ladesque.
 To her, though, it

 “Everyone has to work somewhere,” Roach protested.

-and prodded just to ensure she had a desk on the Tenth Floor in perpetuity.
+prodded just to ensure she had a desk on the Tenth Floor in perpetuity.
 “This is a workplace of idiots.
-Children in
+Children in men’s

-percent of North American females her age were infertile and lacked libido—an unexpected result of generations of
+North American females her age were infertile and lacked libido—an unexpected result of generations of chemical birth-

 “Why do you say this is a workplace of idiots?”
 Roach asked.

-called Roach when your mother gave you a perfectly fine name.
-You who insists on calling me Ladesque when my
+Roach when your mother gave you a perfectly fine name.
+You who insists on calling me Ladesque when my parents named

 “Hey, there are valid reasons for the use of nicknames.”